Freakwill/pyrimidine/README.md

 pop = MyParticleSwarm.random()
 ```

-Of course, it is not coercive.
-It is allowed to inherit `ParticleSwarm` from `BasePopulation` directly.
+Of course, it is not mandatory.
+It is allowed to inherit `ParticleSwarm` from for example `HOFPopulation` directly.